Mitchell Young: Professional career

 After graduating from college, Young returned to Australia and joined the Cairns Taipans on a two-year deal.
 In 60 games for the Taipans over two seasons, he averaged 3.5 points and 2.6 rebounds per game.
 During the 2014 off-season, he played for the Cairns Marlins in the Queensland Basketball League.
 In 2015, he played for the Logan Thunder QBL team for the first time.

 After playing for the Townsville Crocodiles during the 2015–16 NBL season, Young spent the next two NBL seasons with the Brisbane Bullets.
 In 2016, 2017, and 2018, Young played for the Logan Thunder in the QBL.
 The 2018 season saw Young earn QBL All-League Team honours for his 22.7 points and league-leading 12 rebounds per game.

 Young returned to the Cairns Taipans for the 2018–19 NBL season.
 In July 2019, he announced his retirement from the NBL after six seasons and 163 games.

+Young played every year for the Logan Thunder between 2019 and 2023.

 Personal life

 Young's parents are Graham and Julie Young, and he has two younger brothers, Billy and Zach.
 Young majored in business administration at Saint Mary's.

 In July 2019, Young was appointed general manager of Logan Basketball.
+He resigned from Logan Basketball in July 2026 after seven years as general manager.